 5:00 pm is the latest you are allowed to enter Doge’s Palace.
 Get in line before 5:00 pm.

 I also highly recommend that you reserve your ticket in advance.
 You can either reserve your ticket on the official website or through GetYourGuide.
 The official website is complicated but cheaper.
-GetYourGuide is much more user friendly and you can cancel your ticket with a full refund up to 24 hours in advance.
+GetYourGuide is much more user friendly.

 Even with a reserved entry admission, you might still have to wait in line.
 There is a security line that everyone has to wait in, and this line can take a few minutes or longer.

 6:00 pm: Quick Dinner

 Doge’s Palace closes at 6:00 pm.
 This gives you just enough time to grab a bite to eat before the last stop of the day.
 I recommend Ai Do Leoni.
 This small restaurant is located just a few steps from St. Mark’s Basilica, and they serve coffee, small sandwiches, and small plates of pasta.
 It’s also a great spot for a cocktail.